hongkailiu/svt-case-doc/learn/tools/istio.md

 ```

-Observation:
+Observation: TODO: bz?

-* `istio-statsd-prom-bridge-7f44bb5ddb-vvtmm` is not there.
+* `istio-statsd-prom-bridge-*` is not there.
 * 2 jaeger-agent out of 4 desired

 ```bash